CapTen101/VLC-docs/gettingstarted/interface/windows_and_linux/menu_bar.rst

 In this menu, you can:

-1. View the current playlist.
+1. View the current and docked playlist.
+2. Change the playlist view mode.
-2. Change the interface VLC is using.
+3. Change the interface VLC is using.
+4. Add an interface.
+5. Add the VLsub addon for VLC.

 .. figure::  /static/images/interface/view_windows.jpg
    :align:   center